top of page

 On the other side of the circle is the HaRav Mohilever Museum (B).
 It is housed in one of the settlement’s original buildings, actually a former cowshed.
 This Zionist Heritage Learning Center) was established in 1996, after the remains of Rabbi Shmuel Mohiliver had been brought to Israel and reinterred in Mazkeret Batya's cemetery.

 There is not a lot to see in this one-room museum.
-All of Rav Mohaliver’s writings were destroyed in a fire in Bialystok, where he had his final rabbinical position., and as mentioned he never lived in Palestine, although he did come here for a visit.
-There are signs in the room with information about the conventions of the Chovevei Tzion and enlarged pictures of the people at these conventions, including, of course, Rabbi Mohileger in the front row.
-The highlight of the museum is a short movie about this influential rabbi that can be played in English.
+All of Rav Mohaliver’s writings were destroyed in a fire in Bialystok, where he had his final rabbinical position., and as mentioned he never lived in Palestine, although he did come here once for a visit.
+There are signs in the room with information about the conventions of the Chovevei Tzion movement and enlarged pictures of the people at these conventions, including, of course, Rabbi Mohilever in the front row.
+The highlight of the museum is a short movie about this influential rabbi that can be viewed in English.

 Mohaliver museum cowshed.jpeg